AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/18_ES2017_string-padding-object-entries-object-values-and-more.md

 ### Add a custom value to the padding

-We are not bound to just add a white space as a padding, we can pass both strings and numbers.
+We are not bound to just add a white space as a padding- we can pass both strings and numbers.

 ```javascript
 "hello".padEnd(13," Alberto");